Comment on Nuclear Fusion 66, 016012 (2026) and arXiv:2508.03561 by Richard Fitzpatrick, A Simple Model of Current Ramp-Up and Ramp-Down in Tokamaks: Introduction

-Fitzpatrick would have avoided most of these errors had he considered Figure \ref{fig: B} in my article \cite{Boozer:flux}, and the relation between the poloidal flux enclosed by the magnetic axis of a tokamak and the loop voltage around that axis.
-As explained just below the figure, this relation follows from the application of Stokes' Theorem to Faraday's Law.
+The Nuclear Fusion paper \cite{Fitzpatrick:2026} was inspired by an arXiv article by Allen Boozer \cite{Boozer:flux} and would have avoided most of these errors had Figure \ref{fig: B}, which was in the arXiv article, been considered.
+This figure illustrates the relation between the poloidal flux enclosed by the magnetic axis of a tokamak and the loop voltage around that axis.
+As explained in the arXiv article \cite{Boozer:flux} just below the figure, this relation follows from the application of Stokes' Theorem to Faraday's Law.

-Fitzpatrick made no note of the sentence in the abstract of the submitted version of my article that gave the major implication on plasma shutdown: ``A deviation of the profile of the plasma current over its full stability range produces only a small change, $\sim 16\%$, in the poloidal flux produced by the plasma current.
-This offers a simple explanation of why disruptions in tokamaks are so common, and why current-profile control though difficult seems to be required, especially during shutdown."
-Fitzpatrick did not attempt to determine what range of plasma current profiles are stable, and he omitted the majority of the poloidal flux produced by the plasma current, the part outside of the plasma.
+The abstract to the Nuclear Fusion paper \cite{Fitzpatrick:2026} states: ``there is no indication that the design ramp times are infeasible, as was recently suggested in Boozer (2025 arXiv:2507.05456v1)."
+Even the first version of the arXiv article \cite{Boozer:flux}, which is the focus of the paper \cite{Fitzpatrick:2026}, stated the long decay time of the plasma current at fusion temperatures means: ``A rapid cooling of the central part of the plasma seems required, but unless this is done with care, the current profile will evolve into a disruptive state."
+The same arXiv version also said the restart period in a pulsed tokamak has significant freedom: ``In principle, the restart period can be made arbitrarily short by clever choices of the time dependence of $\psi_{sol}(t)$ and the heating power.
+Of course, the periods in which substantial heating power is required must be short compared to the periods of fusion burn to have net energy to sell."
+The Nuclear Fusion paper \cite{Fitzpatrick:2026} makes no note of the sentence in the abstract of the submitted September 9, 2025 version of the arXiv article \cite{Boozer:flux}: ``A deviation of the profile of the plasma current over its full stability range produces only a small change, $\sim 16\%$, in the poloidal flux produced by the plasma current.
+This offers a simple explanation of why disruptions in tokamaks are so common, and why current-profile control though difficult seems to be required, especially during shutdown.''

-Fitzpatrick's certainty that my concerns about disruptions are unfounded relate to a statement in his September 10, 2025 email to me: ``the average broadness of the current profile is easily controlled."
-This statement by Fitzpatrick might make one think disruptions in tokamak would be rarely encountered and then only as a result of operator incompetence.
-It was not so simple in JET shutdowns \cite{Sozzi:2020}.

-Section \ref{sec:misquotes} discusses Fitzpatrick's misrepresentation of my views.
-As stated by the first reviewer of my Physics of Plasmas submission \cite{Boozer:flux}: ``a more rigorous model was recently published in Nuclear Fusion by Fitzpatrick, prompted by the arXiv article from this author."
-Fitzpatrick's first reference was my arXiv article.
-His second reference was ``Boozer A.H.
-2025 private communication.''
-The ``private communication" was a number of emails that also made my concern explicit---the smallness of the fractional poloidal flux change required to produce a disruptive state.

-The extreme nature of the errors in science and of the misrepresentation of my views caused me to enquire, starting on November 24, 2025, whether Fitzpatrick's paper is consistent with the scientific and ethical standards of Nuclear Fusion.
-On January 5, 2026 Nuclear Fusion said they had ``no evidence of intentional misrepresentation," despite the emails.